polizoto/DOCX_TO_EPUB3_PC/README.md

 `<meta property="schema:accessModeSufficient">textual,visual</meta>`
 `<meta property="schema:accessibilityFeature">MathML</meta>`
 - Save the Ebook and exit Sigil

-7. (Optional) Use the ACE accessibility checker again to confirm that there are no errors:

-	- ace ./EPUB3_book.epub -o ./report
-	- Once the EPUB book has no errors, change the name of the EPUB to the name of the book

-8. Open the book in an EPUB reading system that supports MathML
+8. Open the book in an EPUB reading system of your choice

-	- Use the Book Industry Standards Group website (www.BISG.org) to check which reading systems support MathML
+	- Use the Book Industry Standards Group website (www.BISG.org) to check which reading systems support the EPUB features included in your book.
-	- we recommend the following reading systems that support MathML:
+	- we recommend using the following reading systems:
-		- Vital Source Bookshelf
+		- Vital Source Bookshelf (cross-platform)
-		- iBooks
+		- iBooks (macOS and iOS)
+		- MS Edge (PC)
+		- Easy Reader app (iOS)